-Current assets increased \$269,088 from the prior year primarily the result of an increase in cash as a result of an increase in revenues from tax assessments.
-Capital asset values increased by \$47,431 during the same reporting time period primarily from the purchase of new capital outlay.
+Current assets increased \$219,632 from the prior year primarily the result of an increase in cash as a result of an increase in revenues from tax assessments and charges for services.
+Capital asset values decreased by \$26,810 as a result of depreciation and disposals.
+The 2019 balances were restated after the detection of a prior period adjustment from an engine that should have been disposed along with a fire truck in 2019 with a net effect of \$36,598.